huuaho/umg-headless/docs/article/MoreArticles.md

 interface MoreArticlesProps {
   currentSlug: string;  // Slug of the current article (excluded from results)
-  category: string;     // Category name of the current article }
+  category: string;     // Category name of the current article categoryColorMap?: Record<string, string>; // Map of category names to hex colors for card labels }
 ```